 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which requires a lessee to recognize a right-of-use asset and a lease liability for operating leases, initially measured at the present value of the future lease payments, in the balance sheet.
 ASU 2016-02 also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, generally on a straight-line basis.
 This new guidance is effective for fiscal years beginning after December 15, 2019.
 Early adoption is permitted.
-The Group is currently evaluating the potential effects of adopting the provisions of ASU 2016-02 on its consolidated financial statements.
+The Group has evaluated the potential effects of adopting the provisions of ASU 2016-02 on its consolidated financial statements.
+The Group has estimated that the operating lease right-of-use assets of \$959,641, and operating lease liabilities of \$982,288 will be recognized at January 1, 2020 in the consolidated financial statements.

-In August 2018, the FASB issued ASU No. 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which amends ASC 820, Fair Value Measurement.
+In August 2018, the FASB issued ASU 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which amends ASC 820, Fair Value Measurement.
 This ASU modifies the disclosure requirements for fair value measurements by removing, modifying, or adding certain disclosures.
-The effective date is the first quarter of fiscal year 2021, with early adoption permitted for the removed disclosures and delayed adoption until fiscal year 2021 permitted for the new disclosures.
-The removed and modified disclosures will be adopted on a prospective basis.
+The amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
+The removed and modified disclosures will be adopted on a retrospective basis and the new disclosures will be adopted on a prospective basis.
 The adoption will not have a material effect on the Group's financial statements.